 Without a hat to call attention to a woman’s head, hairstyles became a new focus for women.
 The bouffant look teased hair to new heights, literally.
 Guiche curls kissed her cheeks (made possible by a bit of nail polish to keep them pointed to a crisp.)
 All that volume made faces appear smaller and more doll-like.
 Hair length rose from shoulder to chin and cropped above the ears as the decade progressed, only to come crashing down again in the ’70s.

 The graveyard look was in.
 Pale white skin, white lips, bold black eyeliner and dark smokey eyeshadow.
 It was a stark contrast to the girly look of clothing until the mid ’60s when a layer of childness was added.
 Eyes were exaggerated with extra long lashes, shimmer eyeshadow, arched brows, light spot blush, and lips turned to a baby pink pout.

 The combination, looking back, was a scene from a child-meets-ax-murderer horror movie.

 Late 1960s Fashion: The Hippie Look

 The late ’60s saw a movement of anti-fashion, a political statement, that grew so popular it became a main stream fashion style.
 The look started with faded denim jeans, basic and boring, anti-fashion.
 The flower child decoration of patches, embroidery, painting and studding came a few years later as hippie fashion became wearable statements.

-Anti-fashion meant anti anyone who has any opinion about what “works” and “doesn’t work” in fashion.
+Anti-fashion meant anti-anyone who has an opinion about what “works” and “doesn’t work” in fashion.
 Forest green with brown suede, sunshine yellow with denim blue were signature colors of the hippie ’60s.

 Colors were not the only thing to be exaggerated.
 Clothes were of extreme proportions.
 Hats were big and floppy, vests hung down to the knee and coats to the floor.